 Benefits: Comfortable to hold, Big tonal range, Easy fretting

-The Ibanez Mikro GRGM21 took our best budget award.
-As you might guess from the Mikro name, this is a reduced scale guitar, measuring in at 22.2”.
-Despite reduced scale it still boasts a full 24 frets, a lightning fast GRGM neck, and a nice, narrow nut, making it a great choice for anybody with smaller hands trying to keep cost to a minimum.
+The Ibanez Mikro GRGM21 took our Best Budget award.
+As you might guess from the Mikro name, this is a reduced-scale guitar, measuring in at 22.2”.
+Despite reduced scale, it still boasts a full 24 frets, a lightning-fast GRGM neck, and a nice, narrow nut, making it a great choice for anyone with smaller hands trying to keep cost to a minimum.

-When it comes to the ultimate guitar for players with small hands, look no further than the EVH Frankenstein Relic, our editor’s choice winner.
-This is a faithful reproduction of the late, great, Eddie Van Halen’s guitar of choice, and everything that makes it great for shredders, also makes it ideal for guitarists with small hands who are buying without budget restrictions.
+When it comes to the ultimate guitar for players with small hands, look no further than the EVH Frankenstein Relic, our Editor’s Choice winner.
+This is a faithful reproduction of the late, great, Eddie Van Halen’s guitar of choice.
+Everything that makes it great for shredders also makes it ideal for guitarists with small hands who are buying without budget restrictions.

 Classic design with a slim, comfortable neck.